TypiCal25/Knowledge/Career/Competitive Programming/Prefix Sum.md

 We usually store the prefix sum in a separate array.
 # Difference Arrays
-Difference arrays can be used in order to make range updates in a O(1) time complexity and to
+Difference arrays can be used in order to make range updates in a O(1) time complexity and to process all of these updates in a O(n) time complexity.
+This is very important for some div 2B contests.

+Remember these concepts for